 User-Defined Fields in Customization Projects: General Information

-By using the MYOB Acumatica Customization Platform, you can add boxes for fields that were already defined in the database of the MYOB Acumatica instance (see Configuring the Layout of Forms for details).
+By using the MYOB Acumatica Customization Platform, you can add boxes for fields that were already defined in the database of the MYOB Acumatica instance (see Form Layout: General Information for details).
 If you need to add elements to a form that do not exist in an out-of-the-box system, you have the ability to create user-defined fields.
 You can then transfer these user-defined fields to another instance by adding them to your customization project.

 Learning Objectives